findjassi/codingExcercise/README.md

 Comments:

 ### TASK 04
 Add navigation from each Participant in the list of Participants to the Participant detail screen component.
-You will need to pass the `participant` object as a navigation param, so that the Participant detail screen component can access this data.
+You will need to pass each `participant` object, so that the Participant detail screen component can access this data.

 Comments: